-A striking observation is that, except in a region extending typically about 100-200 μm on each side of the fault zone, microstructures in fractured antigorite specimens are indistinguishable from the starting rock material (Figures 12a,b,c and 13a), as previously reported by Escartín et al. [1997].
-The extent of the damage zone around the fault is very similar in antigorite specimens recovered after direct failure (i.e., Figures 12a,b) and quasi-static failure (i.e., Figures 12c and 13a).
-Damage thus appears to be very localised, and this is the case at all confining pressures.
-Such damage is formed by elongated "shear" microcracks of variable lengths ranging from sub-micron to 10s μm, with very small apertures and located along the cleavage planes of antigorite (Figure 12d,e,f), as previously reported by Escartín et al. [1997] in a similar confining pressure range.
+A striking observation is that except in a region extending typically about $100-200 \,\mu$ m on each side of the fault zone, microstructures in fractured antigorite specimens are indistinguishable from the starting rock material (Figures 12a-12c and 13a), as previously reported by Escartín et al. (1997).
+The extent of the damage zone around the fault is very similar in antigorite specimens recovered after direct failure (i.e., Figures 12a and 12b) and quasi-static failure (i.e., Figures 12c and 13a).
+Damage thus appears to be very localized, and this is the case at all confining pressures.
+Such damage is formed by elongated "shear" microcracks of variable lengths ranging from submicron to tens of micrometers, with very small apertures and located along the cleavage planes of antigorite (Figure 12d-12f), as previously reported by Escartín et al. (1997) in a similar confining pressure range.
 At the grain scale, the orientation of such microcracks seems to be highly controlled by the orientation of the cleavage planes, rather than by the angle to the compression axis (Figure 12f and 13b).

 Additional microstructural observations, albeit not pervasive across the samples, are reported in Figure 13.
-Thin films with foam-like matrix ($\sim 5 \,\mu m$ wide) are found pervasively along the fault plane in one antigorite sample, recovered after direct (i.e., abrupt) failure at $P_c = 100$ MPa (Figures 12e and 13c), suggestive of the presence of melt during failure.
-Similar observations have previously been made in Brantut et al. [2016] in a dynamic rupture experiment on a saw-cut antigorite serpentinite at $P_c = 95$ MPa.
+Thin films with foam-like matrix ( $\sim$ 5 μm wide) are found pervasively along the fault plane in one antigorite